arangodb/velocypack/VelocyPack.md

 will require a linear search.
 Note that only the index table needs to be sorted, it is not required that the offsets in these tables are increasing.
-Since the index table resides after the actual subvalues, one can build up a complex Jason value by writing linearly.
+Since the index table resides after the actual subvalues, one can build up a complex VPack value by writing linearly.

 Example: the object `{"a": 12, "b": true, "c": "xyz"}` can have the hexdump: